 The following activity will give you an opportunity to (1) practice analyzing a primary source document and (2) contextualize it using tertiary source research.

 Working with a partner, read your assigned document and respond to the following questions, keeping in mind the goals and themes of this course.
+As you read, take notes on our class Google Doc.

 "Ida," a member of the Gay Liberation Front and the Lavender Menace, 1970.
 Photograph by Diana Davies.
 NYPL, Manuscripts and Archives Division, Diana Davies Papers.
 Copyright Diana Davies.
 Digital ID: 1582182